ImperialCollegeLondon/MSE404-MM/docs/labs/lab03/readme.md

 How we approximate the exchange and correlation between elections is a key part of DFT.
 The functional that we use determines how we approximate these many-body interactions.

-By default, Quantum Espresso the exchange correlation functional are taken from the header of the pseudopotential file, as we saw earlier in Task 1.
+By default, Quantum Espresso reads what exchange correlation functional to use from the header of the pseudopotential file, as we saw earlier in Task 1.
 It is possible to override this by using the `input_dft` variable in the &system section.

 !!!
 Warning "Mixing Approximations"